epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 an installation directory which defaults to $(TOP), the <top>
 directory.
-For base, extensions, and IOC applications, the default value can be changed in the configure/CONFIG_SITE ﬁle.
-The installation directory for the EPICS components is controlled by the deﬁnition of INSTALL_LOCATION
+For base, extensions, and IOC applications, the default value can be changed in the configure/CONFIG_SITE file.
+The installation directory for the EPICS components is controlled by the definition of INSTALL_LOCATION

 The following subdirectories may exist in the installation directory.
 They are created by the build and contain the installed build components.

--  dbd – Directory into which Database Deﬁnition ﬁles are installed.
+-  dbd - Directory into which Database Definition files are installed.
--  include – The directory into which C header ﬁles are installed.
-These header ﬁles may be generated from menu and record type deﬁnitions.
+-  include - The directory into which C header files are installed.
+These header files may be generated from menu and record type definitions.
--  bin – This directory contains a subdirectory for each host architecture and for each target architecture.
+-  bin - This directory contains a subdirectory for each host architecture and for each target architecture.
 These are the directories into which executables, binaries, etc. are installed.
--  lib – This directory contains a subdirectory for each host architecture.
+-  lib - This directory contains a subdirectory for each host architecture.
 These are the directories into which libraries are installed.
--  db – This is the directory into which database record instance, template, and substitution ﬁles are installed.
+-  db - This is the directory into which database record instance, template, and substitution files are installed.
--  html – This is the directory into which html documentation is installed.
+-  html - This is the directory into which html documentation is installed.
--  templates – This is the directory into which template ﬁles are installed.
+-  templates - This is the directory into which template files are installed.
--  javalib – This is the directory into which java class ﬁles and jar ﬁles are installed.
+-  javalib - This is the directory into which java class files and jar files are installed.
--  configure – The directory into which conﬁgure ﬁles are installed (if INSTALL_LOCATION does not equal TOP).
+-  configure - The directory into which configure files are installed (if INSTALL_LOCATION does not equal TOP).
--  cfg – The directory into which user created conﬁgure ﬁles are installed
+-  cfg - The directory into which user created configure files are installed

 Elements of build system